Nomination and Governance Committee

 6. Frequency of meetings

-6.1 The Committee shall meet at least twice a year and otherwise as required.
+6.1 The Committee shall meet at least two times a year and otherwise as required.

 7. Notice of meetings